nauticalmike/3scale-service-mesh-hackathon/service-mesh-3scale-modules/04_3Scale_oidc-flows/README.md

 2. Have 3scale installed
 3. Have installed the bookinfo example app on the `bookinfo` ns
 4. Have installed the RHSSO operator with a `keycloak` instance named `sso`
-5. You don't need OSSM for this lab so make sure there are no conflicting resources assigned to the bookinfo service
+5. You don't need OSSM for this lab so make sure there are no conflicting resources assigned to the bookinfo service (Virtual Service/Gateway)

 #
 ## Introduction